SheezaAlam/SheezaAlam/README.md

 $ cat about_me.txt
 Building AI & Cybersecurity tools to solve real-world problems.
 Passionate about cryptography, machine learning, and open source.
-"If my code can’t solve your problem, don’t pay me — because I believe every line should bloom into impact."
+If my code can’t solve your problem, don’t pay me because I believe every line should bloom into impact.
 ````

 ---